Exiv2/exiv2/CONTRIBUTING.md

         $ git fetch exiv2_upstream master
         $ git checkout -b my-new-feature exiv2_upstream/master --no-track

-    NB: This is an important step to avoid draging in old commits!
+    NB: This is an important step to avoid dragging in old commits!

 5. Configure the project and check that it builds (if not, please report a bug):